kenpfowler/locale-file-manager/README.md

 - OpenAI should not be dependency.
 User should be able to supply their own generations as long as it implements interface that works with program.
 - Might consider removing deep-diff dependency since it is no longer maintained
 - Add appropriate error handling and logging
+- Unexpected behavior when there are duplicate keys.
+Key gets overridden with last vale.